uni-ts/uni-ts/docs/docs/index.md

 }
 ```

-**Perfect for:** Form validation, API responses, configuration files, and all other data kinds in your project.
+**Perfect for:** Form validation, API responses, configuration files, and all other types of data in your project.

 ## [@uni-ts/composition](/docs/composition/)